nomemory/andreinc-site/_posts/2021-11-08-a-tale-of-java-hash-tables.md

 > There are, of course, lovely *hash table* implementations that sit outside the standard libraries.
 So, if you are looking for a good read, check out the Facebook (or should I say Meta) [Engineering Blog](https://engineering.fb.com/2019/04/25/developer-tools/f14/) discussing their super-fast & efficient F14 implementation.

-In this article we will discuss you how to implement hash tables in Java, using *Open Addressing* and then benchmark them against the reference `HashMap<K,V>` implementation that uses *Separate Chaining*.
+In this article, we will discuss how to implement hash tables in Java, using *Open Addressing* and then benchmark them against the reference `HashMap<K,V>` implementation that uses *Separate Chaining*.

 I've decided to stay away from [Hopscotch](https://en.wikipedia.org/wiki/Hopscotch_hashing), although I did get inspired by it.
 In regards to [Cuckoo Hashing](https://en.wikipedia.org/wiki/Cuckoo_hashing), you can find a "draft" implementation in the code repo.

-I've also skipped Quadratic probing because I consider pythons' approach *smarter*.
+I've also skipped Quadratic probing because I consider python's approach *smarter*.

 My implementations will be entirely academic, and I am sure a person with more experience optimizing Java code manually will do a better job than me.